piotrpolak/spring-boot-data-fixtures/README.md

     // ...

+    /**
+     * Defines the fixture type.
+Fixtures are loaded in the order defined by DataFixtureType enum
+     * ordinals.
+     */
     @Override
     public DataFixtureType getType() {
       return DataFixtureType.DICTIONARY;
     }

+    /**
+     * Tells whether the fixture is eligible for application.
+In most cases a fixture is executed upon
+     * the fist application startup only.
+     */
     @Override
     public boolean shouldBeApplied() {
       return someRepository.isEmpty();
     }

+    /**
+     * The actual application of the fixture.
+Assuming data fixtures are registered as beans, this can
+     * contain a call to other services and/or repositories.
+     */
     @Override
     public void apply() {
       someRepository.save(new SomeEntity());